BenShelton/oclm-planner/README.md

 > Welcome to OCLM Planner, a program designed to assist with the planning of assignments for the Our Christian Life & Ministry meeting.

+:warning: **Please note this project is no longer being actively maintained.
+We suggest you use something like [NW Scheduler](https://nwscheduler.com/) which has much better support and a wider range of features.** :warning:

 ## Status

 ### Site Deployment Statuses